SolaceDev/solace-ai-connector/docs/tips_and_tricks.md

      # Output to a standard out
       - component_name: stdout
         component_module: stdout_output
+        # Using custom transforms
         input_transforms:
-        # Instantiating a class and calling a function
+        # Instantiating a class and calling its function
           - type: copy
             source_expression:
                 invoke: